Boscoe Holder: London years

 In April 1950, Holder with his wife and son went to live in London, which became their home for the next two decades, their circle of friends including Oliver Messel and Noël Coward.
-Holder formed a group by the name of Boscoe Holder and his Caribbean Dancers, and introduced the first steel drums to England on his own television show, Bal Creole, broadcast on BBC Television on 30 June 1950.
+Holder formed a group by the name of Boscoe Holder and his Caribbean Dancers, and introduced steel drums to England on his television show, Bal Creole, broadcast on BBC Television on 30 June 1950.
 Holder also choreographed and appeared in the 1953 BBC Television production The Emperor Jones (based on the Eugene O'Neill play of the same title).

-The dance company toured all over Europe and further afield (Finland, Sweden, Belgium, France, Spain, former Czechoslovakia, Italy, Monte Carlo and Egypt), and in 1953 performed at the coronation of Queen Elizabeth II, representing the West Indies.
-Holder and his wife appeared again before the Queen in 1955, at a Command Performance at Windsor Castle.
+The dance company toured internationally in Finland, Sweden, Belgium, France, Spain, Czechoslovakia, Italy, Monte Carlo, and Egypt).
+In 1953, it performed at the coronation of Queen Elizabeth II, representing the West Indies.
+Holder and Clarke appeared again before the Queen in 1955, at a Command Performance at Windsor Castle.

 On 31 July 1955, Holder and his troupe appeared in a concert billed as "The First Caribbean Carnival in London" held at the Royal Albert Hall, sponsored by entrepreneur Hugh Scotland.
-In January 1959, the Boscoe Holder dance troupe was a headline act, performing "Carnival Fantasia", at the "Caribbean Carnival" organised by Claudia Jones held in St Pancras Town Hall.
+In January 1959, the Boscoe Holder dance troupe was a headline act, performing "Carnival Fantasia", at the Caribbean Carnival organised by Claudia Jones held in St Pancras Town Hall.

-From 1959, for four years, Holder produced, choreographed and costumed the floorshow in the Candlelight Room of The May Fair hotel, where he also formed and led his own band, The Pinkerton Boys, who alternated there with Harry Roy's orchestra.
+From 1959, for four years, Holder produced, choreographed and costumed the floorshow in the Candlelight Room of The May Fair Hotel.
+There he also formed and led his own band, The Pinkerton Boys, which alternated with Harry Roy's orchestra.
 Holder later co-owned a private club called the Hay Hill in Mayfair.
 He appeared in several films, including Sapphire (1959), and in television series such as Danger Man and The Saint.
 He also danced in Nice, Monte Carlo, and Paris with Josephine Baker.
-On a visit to Trinidad in December 1960, Holder with his wife Sheila Clarke put on a show entitled At Home and Abroad at Queen's Hall in Port of Spain, performed by local dancers and featuring dances based on Brazilian, Haitian and Trinidadian folklore.
+On a visit to Trinidad in December 1960, Holder and Clarke put on a show entitled At Home and Abroad at Queen's Hall in Port of Spain, performed by local dancers and featuring dances based on Brazilian, Haitian, and Trinidadian folklore.

-As well as dancing, during these years Holder continued to paint and his work was exhibited at various UK galleries, including the Trafford Gallery, the Redfern Gallery, the Commonwealth Institute, the Castle Museum Nottingham, the Martell exhibition of Paintings, Drawings and Sculpture at the Royal Watercolour Society Galleries, and the Leicester Galleries.
+As well as dancing, during these years Holder continued to paint and his work was exhibited at various UK galleries, including the Trafford Gallery; The Redfern Gallery; the Commonwealth Institute; the Castle Museum Nottingham; the Martell Exhibition of Paintings, Drawings and Sculpture at the Royal Watercolour Society Galleries; and the Leicester Galleries.